sorceressyidi/Lily-s-Note/docs/CMU 15-445/Chap2_inclass/lec.md

 * All privileges that depend on the privilege being revoked are also revoked.

 ## Advanced sql

+There are two approaches to accessing  database from a general-purpose programming language.

-API (application-program interface) for a program to interact with a database server
+**API (application-program interface) for a program to interact with a database server**

+**Embedded SQL -- provides a means by which a program can interact with a database server.  **

+* The  SQL statements are translated at compile time  into function calls.
+* At runtime,  these function calls connect to the database  using an API  that provides dynamic  SQL facilities.

 * ODBC (Open Database Connectivity) works with C, C++, C#
 * JDBC (Java Database Connectivity) works with Java
 * Embedded SQL in C